Digitale Events

 ...you come from Hamburg

-...you like chocolate (especially useful before a chocolate tasting team event ;-) )
+...you like chocolate (this is especially good before a chocolate tasting team event ;-))

-- For larger groups (at least 15 participants)
+- For larger group sizes (at least 15 participants)

-- For participants who do not know each other yet
+- For participants who don’t yet know each other

 - If you have or can collect sufficient information about the participants in advance